-- 1. Whether the student's teacher: - Has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction - Is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and - Is teaching in the field of discipline of the certification of the teacher. - 2.
-Whether the child is provided services by paraprofessionals and, if so, their qualifications.
+- Whether the student's teacher- - has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - o is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived; and - is teaching in the field of discipline of the certification of the teacher. - Whether the child is provided services by paraprofessionals and, if so, their qualifications.